HansSeidel/CGSE/README.md

 **(v0.6)** - Now it is time to abstract the written code into different classes and save some lines of code.
 The IndexBuffer, VertexBuffer, VertexArrayObject and shader has been outsourced and they are working as own classes.
 **(v0.7)** - To wrap things up, a render class was implemented, so it's easier to pass data in between.
-In order to use a texture, stb_image and a Texture class was implemented.
+In order to use a texture, [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) and a Texture class was implemented.
 With little adjustments inside the fragment shader, the texture could be loaded and shown.
+**(v0.8)** - Then the [GLM library (v0.9.8.5)](https://github.com/g-truc/glm/releases/tag/0.9.8.5) has been added as well which made it possible to add the model-, view-, projection-matrices.